vishvAsa/AgamaH/AryaH/hinduism/tattvam/mantraH/articles/frawley/3_Special_Methods_of_Mantra_Yoga_and_Mantra_Therapy/19_Vedic_and_Vedantic_Mantra_Yoga.md

 10 Rigveda I. 164.

-11 A few important Shanti mantras include, Oṁ Śànti Śànti Śàntiâ; Oṁ Sarve Bhavantu Sukhinàâ; Oṁ Sahanavavatu; Oṁ Bhadram Karnebhi Śrinuyàma Devà; Oṁ Śam no Mitra Śam Varunaâ.
+11 A few important Shanti mantras include, Oṁ Śānti Śānti Śāntiḥ; Oṁ Sarve Bhavantu Sukhināḥ; Oṁ Sahanavavatu; Oṁ Bhadram Karnebhi Śrinuyāma Devā; Oṁ Śam no Mitra Śam Varunaḥ.

 12 Notably the Mahanarayana Upanishad, which has many devotional mantras, and the Shvetashvatara Upanishad to Lord Shiva, which contains many Vedic verses, particularly in its description of Yoga.